Skip to main content

 Good storytellers obviously know how to employ both with whatever method they’re using.
 Many of the most affecting movies of all time are notable for how they meaningfully use the visual language of film to impart meaning.
 Citizen Kane, for example, does a lot to communicate to the audience both the overwhelming enormity of Kane’s empire and also its hollowness largely through the visuals, through all the vast empty space surrounding this titan of industry.
 But it’s also essential to understand the inherent strengths of each medium, and how they affect the development of the story and the way the audience interacts with it.

 Jeffrey Katzenberg came into the studio from a background of live-action filmmaking, and he basically wanted to run Disney animation in that same way, and a part of that meant movement toward developing a screenplay before moving toward any kind of storyboarding.
-You really started to see Disney commit to the format with something like Aladdin which incorporates a screenplay with great precision and to great effect.
-The narrative turning points all clock in right on schedule for a Joseph Campbell-style hero’s journey format.
+You really started to see Disney commit to the format with something like Aladdin which incorporates a screenplay with great precision and to great effect, the narrative turning points all clocking in right on schedule for a Joseph Campbell-style hero’s journey format.
 And this is more or less the standard for how animated films are developed today: script first, drawing later.
 The Lion King caught Disney at a point of transition in which the studio was still drinking from both fountains.

 Whereas storyboarded films tended to come together sequence by sequence, developing with a screenplay makes it much easier to delineate a story’s development across multiple distinguishable drafts.
 This gives the filmmakers the opportunity to look at a story as a complete whole before either putting it into production or giving it another go.
 There were, lowballing it, at least four different iterations of the “King of the Jungle Story” between 1988 and when production began earnestly in 1992.